-The Prize is named in memory of David Edge (1932-2003).
-David was trained in astronomy, and worked with the BBC before becoming the first Director of the Science Studies Unit at the University of Edinburgh in 1966.
-He had a strong administrative and intellectual role in the development of science and technology studies, as we know it today.
-He was active with the 4S from its beginning, and served as President and received the Bernal award for lifetime achievement.
-Throughout his life, David lent his tremendous energy to a broad range of interests and activities.
-Especially pertinent for this new award was his role as co-founder and long-term editor of Social Studies of Science (1970-2002).
-He was no ordinary editor: his unparalleled enthusiasm and unique personal touch pervaded even the most routine aspects of editing, and his encouragement and diligent work with new authors helped launch many careers in the field.
+The Edge Prize is named in memory of David Edge (1932-2003).
+Edge was trained in astronomy, and worked with the BBC before becoming the first Director of the Science Studies Unit at the University of Edinburgh in 1966.
+He had a strong administrative and intellectual role in the early development of Science and Technology Studies, was active with the 4S from its beginning, served as 4S President, and received the 4S Bernal award for lifetime achievement.
+Throughout his life, Edge lent his tremendous energy to a broad range of interests and activities.
+Especially pertinent for this award was his role as co-founder and long-term editor of Social Studies of Science (1970-2002).
+Edge was no ordinary editor: his unparalleled enthusiasm and unique personal touch pervaded even the most routine aspects of editing, and his encouragement and diligent work with new authors helped launch many careers in the field.

 2012 - A.B.
 Edmonds, "Learning to Love Yourself."
 Esthetics, Health and Therapeutics in Brazilian Plastic Surgery.
 Ethnos 74:4(465-489).
 2009

 2011 - Wen-Hua Kuo, “The Voice on the Bridge: Taiwan’s Regulatory Engagement with Global Pharmaceuticals.”
 East Asian Science, Technology and Society: an International Journal, vol.3 no.1 (2009), pp.51-72.

 2010 – Jason A. Delborne.
 “Transgenes and Transgressions: Scientific Dissent as Heterogeneous Practice,” Social Studies of Science (2008)

 2009 - Alan Irwin.
 “The Politics of Talk: Coming to Terms with the ‘New’ Scientific Governance,” Social Studies of Science (2006)